pyokosmeme/HyperMask/README.md

 core_memory_dump_file="[prompt for the memory dump functions]"
 ```

-3. Create a character folder with prompt text files for your character's persona and memory system.
+3. Create a character folder with prompts for your character's persona and memory system.
 You can use the provided Nyx or Theia examples as templates.

 ### **Running the Bot:**
 Start the bot by running: